multiscale/muscle3/docs/source/cplusplus.rst

 `The source code for the examples in this section is here
 <https://github.com/multiscale/muscle3/tree/master/docs/source/examples/cpp>`_.
 You can also go to ``docs/source/examples/cpp`` in the source directory (that's easiest, and has a handy Makefile), or copy-paste the code from here.
+If you are cloning from GitHub, be sure to use the ``master`` branch, as ``develop`` may have changes incompatible with the current release.

 Building and running the examples
 ---------------------------------